apache/flink/docs/getting-started/tutorials/table_api.md

 * This will be replaced by the TOC
 {:toc}

-## What Are We Building?
+## What Will You Be Building?

-In this tutorial, we'll show how to build a continuous ETL pipeline for tracking financial transactions by account over time.
+In this tutorial, you'll learn how to build a continuous ETL pipeline for tracking financial transactions by account over time.
-We will start by building our report as a nightly batch job, and then migrate to a streaming pipeline to see how batch is just a special case of streaming.
+You will start by building our report as a nightly batch job, and then migrate to a streaming pipeline to see how batch is just a special case of streaming.

 ## Prerequisites

-We'll assume that you have some familiarity with Java or Scala, but you should be able to follow along even if you're coming from a different programming language.
+This walkthrough assumes that you have some familiarity with Java or Scala, but you should be able to follow along even if you're coming from a different programming language.
-We'll also assume that you're familiar with basic relational concepts such as `SELECT` and `GROUP BY` clauses.
+It also assumes that you're familiar with basic relational concepts such as `SELECT` and `GROUP BY` clauses.

-If you want to follow along, you will require a computer with:

-* Java 8
-* Maven

 ## Help, I’m Stuck!